 To Sum Up!

-Miscarriages or pregnancy losses occur in 1 of each 3 pregnancies, and are a common incidence.
+Miscarriages or Chemical Pregnancy losses occur in 1 of each 3 pregnancies, and are a common incidence.
 They should not leave you worried as they are usually followed by a normal pregnancy and do not affect your fertility in any way.

 The most common cause of miscarriage is fetal chromosomal abnormalities and is not the fault of the mother or her husband.
 A miscarriage passes unnoticed in 75 percent of pregnancies as it usually occurs very early in the first trimester.